-Over a 3-year period of travelling, deaths, and births, Nealand wrote and recorded the music for KindHumanKind as a solo project.
-This work now expands into an intimate and theatrical extension under the unique design and direction of Goat in the Road.
+Over a three-year period of traveling, deaths, and births, Aurora Nealand wrote and recorded the music for KindHumanKind as a solo project.
+This work has expanded into an intimate and theatrical extension under the unique design and direction of Goat in the Road, which debuted to great acclaim at the CAC in 2019.
+Now, by popular demand, Aurora, Goat in the Road, and the CAC are partnering once again to bring KindHumanKind back to the CAC Warehouse!

 KindHumanKind, the live performance, will present a visual world that showcases Ms. Nealand’s unique talents as a storyteller and musician, and brings to life her virtuosic, heartbreaking musical world.
 The performance will feature Ms. Nealand, as well as New Orleans musicians free feral (Leyla McCalla Band, Sing River Shout: a ritual in reparations), Tiffany Lamson (The Givers), and Alexis Marceaux (Sweet Crude).